Why Conduct A Bank Reconciliation

-Bank reconciliations help to identify errors that can result from checks that are incorrectly posted to a company’s bank account.
+Incorrectly posted checks to a company bank account can be easily identified by doing bank reconciliation.
 For example, if a company deposits a check in the amount of $6,300, yet the bank mistakenly credits the bank account for $8,300, a reconciliation of the deposits shown on the company’s bank statement with the balance shown on its books may identify the error.

-A monthly bank reconciliation can help detect fraudulent activities perpetrated by a company’s employees.
-If an employee tampers with a check to change the endorsement amount, the fraud can be detected through a bank reconciliation that compares the disbursed check amounts on the company’s books with the check details shown on its monthly bank statement.
+Monthly bank reconciliation can help detect fraudulent activities perpetrated by a company’s employees.
+Suppose an employee tampers with a check to change the endorsement amount.
+In that case, the fraud can be seen through a bank reconciliation that compares the disbursed check amounts on the company’s books with the check details shown on its monthly bank statement.
 With a cash transaction, the cashier is committing fraud by not recording cash received from customers.
-By doing this, the customer and cash ledgers are unchanged and they can pocket the cash received.
+By doing this, the customer and cash ledgers are unchanged, and they can pocket the money received.
 A simple way to detect frauds like this is to perform a reconciliation.
-When the actual sales are compared to the cash received the balances will not match and the fraud will be detected.
+When the actual sales are compared to the cash received, the balances will not match, and the fraud will be detected.

 Maintain Accurate Records

-A company’s cash balance is presented on its balance sheet within the current assets section and is the company’s most liquid asset.
-Since a company’s cash balance is included in many key profitability and liquidity ratios that evaluate a company’s performance and financial situation, the balance should be reconciled monthly to ensure that it is both accurate and reliable.
+A company’s cash balance is presented on its balance sheet within the current assets section and its most liquid asset.
+Since a company’s cash balance is included in many key profitability and liquidity ratios that evaluate a company’s performance and financial situation, the balance should be reconciled monthly to ensure that it is accurate and reliable.

 Over the years, I’ve seen companies ignore this important function, and essentially all I can say to them when they ask, “why conduct a bank reconciliation?”
 My response is, “you don’t know what you are missing,” no pun intended.